rabbit-ear/rabbit-ear-app/readme.md

 - [x] basic export
 - [x] grid lines are messed up when zooming. "viewBoxOrigin" is buggy.
 - [x] UI touch interaction on folded form / simulator

+## 2024-01-20

+couple month break. fresh perspective, especially with the command syntax. pleat has been recoded and re-introduced, in turn, commands reworked and simplified.
+There are two classes of commands, those which return useful data (FOLD graphs), and those which return human readable data, like a string summary.
+The pleat command has 3 layers of nested command calls, these methods being the kind that returns geometry data.
+The result is very nice and elegant.
+The plan is to continue to redesign the command syntax and hopefully reach a cleaner, simpler, more versatile, more molecular system.

+One thing that is still quite hard-coded is the modification of the document model itself.
+I wonder if it's possible to expose this at least in a get() context.
+It's likely that the setting of the model will be a bit hidden.

+document.model()
+document.model().highlighted()

+We need to revisit the way that selections work.
+It would be nice to be able to select a handfull of faces, perform a pleat, and only those selected faces get pleat lines placed inside.

+duplicate a portion of the graph:
+- keep it selected, do not planarize
+- allow transforms, keep it selected, do not planarize

 ## 2023-11-01